 During an emergency (reported crime-in-progress, fire, etc) BPD/Fire often sends some units to the front, and some to the back.
 Officers can find the correct house much faster if numbers are visible.

-These requests have recently been reiterated during police response incidents. (i.e., on at least two occasions, cops were in the alley responding to a reported/possible crime, and expressed frustration to other area neighbors that they could not easily locate the buildings that were the subjects of the alarms).
+These requests have recently been reiterated during police response incidents. (i.e., on at least two occasions, police officers were in the alley responding to a reported/possible crime, and expressed frustration to other area neighbors that they could not easily locate the buildings that were the subjects of the alarms).

-Numbers should be visible even if your vehicle is parked.
+House numbers should be visible in the area of your rear door/gate, even if your vehicle is parked.
 Please consider SUVs and place house numbers so they can be seen around parked vehicles.

 BPD has also requested that homes on corners include the street name, so that an officer moving from alley-to-alley can more easily track location.